Knotx/knotx/README.md

   src="https://github.com/Cognifide/knotx/blob/master/documentation/src/main/wiki/assets/knotx-intro-extensions.png?raw=true"
   alt="Knot.x Extensions"/>

-You need to implement custom authentication mechanism for your site and then integrate with service which uses its own custom protocol. **Knot.x** is a fully modular platform with very flexible extension points that we call [Knots](https://github.com/Cognifide/knotx/wiki/Knot) and [Adapters](https://github.com/Cognifide/knotx/wiki/Adapter).
+You need to implement a custom authentication mechanism for your site and then integrate with a service which uses its own custom protocol. **Knot.x** is a fully modular platform with very flexible extension points that we call [Knots](https://github.com/Cognifide/knotx/wiki/Knot) and [Adapters](https://github.com/Cognifide/knotx/wiki/Adapter).

-Those extension points communicate with Knot.x Core using a efficient Event Bus so you can implement your integration layer in one place inside **Knot.x**.
+Those extension points communicate with Knot.x Core using an efficient Event Bus so you can implement your integration layer in one place inside **Knot.x**.
 Not enough?
 If you wish, you can implement your extensions in any language you like, as long as it's supported by [Vert.x](http://vertx.io/).